![]() |

 -

-It's the cheapest option if you buy a cheap advance-purchase ticket for a specific train, limited refunds, no changes, kids under 15 go free.
-But if you want flexibility or need to travel at short notice, the regional trains (option 2) are slightly cheaper.
+It's also the cheapest option if you buy a cheap advance-purchase ticket for a specific train, limited or no refunds, no changes, kids under 15 go free.
+But if you want flexibility or need to travel at short notice, the regional trains are slightly cheaper.
 For a day trip to Salzburg, or a small group of 2-5 adults, the regional trains can be significantly cheaper.

 -

-Railjet or EuroCity/Intercity train?
-Railjets are more modern & swisher, they're Austrian Railways' premier trains with economy, first & business class seats (in that order) with restaurant car, power sockets at all seats & free WiFi.
-EuroCity/InterCity trains are classic locomotive-hauled trains of older carriages offering spacious old-school comfort, most seats have power sockets but there's no WiFi.
-Most EC/IC trains use German carriages with bistro car, one departure (12:17 from Munich, 14:00 from Salzburg) uses Austrian carriages with restaurant car.
+EuroCity (EC) & InterCity (IC) trains are classic locomotive-hauled trains of older carriages offering spacious old-school comfort, most seats have power sockets but there's no WiFi.
+Most EC & IC trains use German carriages with refreshment trolley, one departure (12:17 from Munich, 14:00 from Salzburg) uses Austrian carriages with refreshment trolley.

 How much does it cost?